-The online pledge card below is a two-part response card asking for generous support for both annual giving and also efforts of Renewing God’s Mission—Bridging to the Future.
+The online pledge card below is a two-part response card asking for generous support for both annual giving and also efforts of Engaging God’s Mission: Hope for the Future.

-Salem members are encouraged to prayerfully consider a level of support for these two important requests: Annual Ministry Support/Bridge Appeal.
+Salem members are encouraged to prayerfully consider a level of support for these two important requests: Annual Ministry Support/Capital Appeal.

 Some people may choose to rearrange their priorities in order to give greater gifts to a capitalfund appeal.
 Priority budgeting may lead to postponing a planned expenditure such as a new car, sailboat, vacation home, etc. One couple delayed the purchase of a new SUV and applied the same monthly payments toward the capital fund appeal, enabling them to give an additional $20,000.